Louise Feltin

-Louise (Mother St. Andrew) Feltin (December 27, 1830 - February 1, 1905) was an American n Roman Catholic sister from Alsatia and the founder of the Sisters of Divine Providence in Texas.
+Louise (Mother St. Andrew) Feltin (December 27, 1830 - February 1, 1905) was an American Roman Catholic sister from Alsatia and the founder of the Sisters of Divine Providence in Texas.
 She is the co-founder of the first Catholic school in Texas.
 Feltin's work in the parish schools "heavily influenced the course of parochial education" in Texas.

 Biography

 Feltin's early education took place in the towns of Geispolsheim and La Walk.
 She joined the convent of St. Jean de Bassel when she was nineteen.
 Feltin taught in various schools in Krautergersheim, Epfig, Heilgenberg and Batzendorf as a young woman.
 Feltin was fluent in both French and German and was said to be a woman of "strong physique and will power."

 Feltin was recruited to come to Texas by Bishop Claude Dubuis in 1866.
 Feltin was interested in coming to Texas in order to be a missionary and because she had heard reports about the state from her brother, Father Nicholas Feltin who worked in San Antonio and Austin.
 Feltin came to Austin with Sister Alphonse Boegler and together they established the first Catholic school in Texas.
 Afterwards, Dubuis sent Feltin to Castroville where she would start another permanent school.